Yang-Tao-YT/quant_invest/README.md

 # Awesome_quant_invest
-A list of practical financial quantitative tools and some application. based on the interest, without adjustment and assessment<br>
+A list of practical financial quantitative tools and some application.
+Simple experiemnt, which required future adjustment and assessment<br>
 Most application are primarily in python. <br>

 # Trading